Paul J. Rainey: Heart of the Jungle

 Rainey's five-reel African expedition film Heart of the Jungle was playing in US theaters during 1919.
 Edward Bernays's pioneering public relations firm publicized it.
 A promotional newspaper article said that Heart of the Jungle included footage of lions, buffalo, and rhinoceroses.
 The article also described an introduction with footage of the Arctic, the Forbidden City, and "Czecho-Slovaks crossing Siberia" (Rainey served as the official photographer for the Czech army in Sibera).

 Death and burial

 He died on his forty-sixth birthday in 1923 of a cerebral hemorrhage.
 The death occurred while Rainey was en route from England to South Africa, where he had planned to hunt.
 He was buried at sea.

 Legacy

-After his death, Rainey's family set aside 26,000 acres (110 km^{2}) of his marshland as a wildfowl refuge.
-Located in coastal south Louisiana, the refuge, known as the Paul J. Rainey Wildlife Sanctuary, is owned by the National Audubon Society.
+After his death, Rainey's family set aside 26,000 acres (110 km^{2}) of his marshland as a wildfowl refuge in coastal south Louisiana.
+The refuge, known as the Paul J. Rainey Wildlife Sanctuary, is owned by the National Audubon Society.
 His sister, Grace Rainey Rogers commissioned the Rainey Memorial Gates at the Bronx Zoo in Bronx Park, New York City, as a memorial.